Callum Whelan: Oldham Athletic

 On 28 August 2020, Whelan signed a two-year contract at Oldham Athletic after impressing head coach Harry Kewell during a three-week trial period.
 His game time and form improved after Keith Curle replaced Kewell in March.
 He started 23 league games in the 2020–21 campaign, making a total of 38 competitive appearances.
 He scored his first career goal on 29 March 2022, in a 2–0 win over Leyton Orient at Boundary Park.
 Whelan was released by manager John Sheridan following relegation at the end of the 2021–22 season.

 Solihull Moors

 On 26 July 2022, Whelan signed a one-year contract with National League club Solihull Moors after a trial period, during which he scored a goal in a friendly against Brackley Town.
 He played 20 matches for the club, but lost his first-team place due to injury and increased competition in the midfield, so in February 2023 he moved on loan to league rivals Gateshead until the end of the 2022–23 season.
+He was recalled from his loan on 25 April as manager Neal Ardley wanted to use him for Solihull's final two games of the campaign; during his time at the Gateshead International Stadium he missed just one of 14 possible games to attend the birth of his daughter.
+He was released by Solihull at the end of the season.

+Gateshead

+Having impressed during his loan spell in the second half of the previous season, Whelan permanently returned to Gateshead on a two-year contract.
+He was awarded the National League Player of the Month award for February 2024, having registered two goals and two assists in four matches.
+Interim manager Rob Elliot said that he was impressed with Whelan both on and off the ball, adding that "he is our leader, he sets traps and both him and Luke Hannant are the ones we trust the most to set our structure so well".
+He scored five goals in 28 league games during the 2023–24 season, however, Gateshead were denied a place in the play-offs due to stadium regulation issues.
+Whelan and Gateshead instead made it to Wembley Stadium in the FA Trophy and defeated Solihull Moors on penalties in the final.

+Carlisle United

+On 3 January 2025, Whelan signed for League Two side Carlisle United on a two-and-a-half year deal for an undisclosed fee, reuniting with head coach Mike Williamson whom had first brought him to Gateshead.
+He played 23 games in the second half of the 2024–25 season, which culminated in the club being relegated out of the Football League.